-In India, the Ministry of Labour & Employment makes all the laws against child labour and protects children of their childhood rights.
-This ministry launched the National Child Labour Project (NCLP) scheme for the rehabilitation of child labourers.
+In India, the Ministry of Labour & Employment is responsible for protecting children’s rights.
+The Ministry launched the National Child Labour Project (NCLP) scheme for the rehabilitation of child labourers.

-There are several causes of child labour, some of which are region-specific.
-Understanding all the causes of child labour is very important to eradicating it.
+Poverty, unemployment, lack of access to quality education, lack of awareness, etc are some of the common causes of child labour.
+Understanding all the causes of child labour is very important to eradicating its practice.

 Poverty and Unemployment